What Types Of Bonds Hold Amino Acids Together

 Enzymes

 Enzymes are biological catalysts that accelerate chemical reactions.
 Their active sites are precisely shaped to bind specific substrates.
 Various types of bonds, including hydrogen bonds, ionic bonds, van der Waals forces, and hydrophobic interactions, contribute to the binding of the substrate to the active site.
-For example, in the enzyme lysozyme, hydrogen bonds and hydrophobic interactions are crucial for binding the substrate, a polysaccharide found in bacterial cell walls.
+Take this: in the enzyme lysozyme, hydrogen bonds and hydrophobic interactions are crucial for binding the substrate, a polysaccharide found in bacterial cell walls.

 Common Misconceptions About Bonds in Amino Acids